emeremikwu/Path-Finders/README.md

 # Path Finders

-A collection of algorithms using a grid based and variable weight implementation'
+A collection of algorithms using a grid-based and variable weight implementation.

-This web application is written in TypeScript and uses the following libraries below.
+This web application is written in TypeScript and uses the following libraries:

 - [heap-js](https://www.npmjs.com/package/heap-js);
 - React Bootstrap